bourgesl/marlin-fx/README.md

 The MarlinFX jar is available in the target folder like: target/marlinfx-0.7.5-Unsafe.jar

 Usage
 =====

-For testing purposes (only), MarlinFX can be used with any JavaFX application running on Oracle or Open JDK 1.8.
+For testing purposes (only), MarlinFX can be used with any JavaFX application running on Oracle or Open JDK 8 (and derived JVMs).

 Just put the marlinfx-x.y.jar file in the bootclasspath to let JavaFX use MarlinFX instead of OpenPisces (java rasterizer) and set the following system properties sun.javafx.marlin=true and prism.nativepisces=false: